Surge Marketing Deployment: Scaling Rapidly To Attack The Demand Wave

 “Black swan” events can drive massive opportunity.
 But if you take longer than your competitors to go from the war room to the battlefield, you run the risk of lost market share.

-Trying to rapidly scale marketing often results in wasted resources.
-You may be spending your marketing budget in the wrong areas, including offline channels that don’t provide real time data.
+Trying to rapidly scale digital marketing often results in wasted resources.
+You may be spending your digital marketing budget in the wrong areas, including offline channels that don’t provide real time data.
 It can take too long to analyse results and adapt quickly for success.

-Without the right analytics in place to assess conversion rates and performance, your marketing team may be working to vanity metrics.
+Without the right analytics in place to assess conversion rates and performance, your digital marketing team may be working to vanity metrics.
 They may not be able to see what is and isn’t working, and what this means to the business in terms of return on investment (ROI).

 When a “black swan” event occurs, businesses often don’t have the right skills or resources in place to set things up quickly, and websites are often underprepared for facilitating direct online sales in times of exceptional demand.
 For example, food wholesalers and distributors can read about how to exploit new market opportunities during the COVID-19 pandemic in our previous guide.